Monday, June 15, 2015

 Finally, I said, "Let's ride something else; we rode the bumper cars.

-Sierra rode a silver car, Nevada rode a black, and Montana rode with me in a purple car.
+Sierra rode in a silver car, Nevada rode in a black one, and Montana rode with me in a purple cone.
 We had fun bumping into one another.

 Riding the bumper cars